ethansilvas/nmap-network-enumeration/README.md

 most incoming connection attempts, with SYN flag for example, are usually filtered

 ACK flags are typically passed because the firewall can't determine if connection was established from inside or outside network

+IDS/IPS detection is much more difficult because they are passive and examine all connections between hosts

+it is recommended to use several VPS with different IPs to determine if IDS/IPS are active on host because IPs will typically instantly get blocked if detected

+can intentionally do aggressive scans to check for a security response

+decoy scanning can be used when specific subnets from different regions are blocked or if the IPS should block

+decoy = nmap generates random IP addresses into IP header to disguise origin of packet

+`-D RND:5` = generate 5 random IP addresses

+the real IP address will be placed in between the randomly generated IPs

+decoys must be alive because then the service on the target may be unreachable due to SYN flooding security mechanisms

+can specify VPS servers IPs and use them in combo with `IP ID` manipulation in IP header

+specify source IP address with `-S`

+mostly UDP port 53 for DNS

+TCP port 53 used to be only for zone transfers but changing now with IPv6

+can specify DNS server with `--dns-server <ns>,<ns>`

+if in a DMZ this will be very valuable

+company's DNS servers are trusted more than those from internet

+could use org's DNS servers to interact with hosts on internal network

+can use TCP port 53 as source port with `--source-port`, if admin uses firewall to control this port and doesn't filter properly then TCP packets will be trusted